Supplier Quality Requirements

 200 First Article Inspection – NetInspect

-When specified by the Purchase Order at a time when transition is ready to commence from Development/LRIP to Production, Supplier is responsible for assuring completion of a First Article Inspection Report (FAIR) per AS9102 for all design characteristics generated by the Supplier or their sub-tiers.
+Supplier is responsible for assuring completion of a First Article Inspection Report (FAIR) per AS9102 for all design characteristics generated by the Supplier or their sub-tiers.
 All Archer Aviation Part Numbers and Purchase Order line items must be approved in NetInspect prior to shipment.

 First Article Inspections (FAI) must be performed in accordance with the latest revision in effect of SAE AS9102 and conducted on a sample part representative of the first production run.
-This requirement is applicable to final assemblies, subassemblies and individual parts manufactured or assembled to a specific drawing.
+This requirement is applicable to final assemblies, subassemblies, and individual parts manufactured or assembled to a specific drawing.
 Results of the FAI must be completed and signed by Supplier’s quality representative and provided to Archer Aviation concurrent with the parts.
 Each FAI must include a “bubbled” drawing identifying the location of all characteristics referenced on AS9102, Form 3.

 The FAI requirement applies to each bill of material or parts list item with an Archer Aviation part number that is invoked in the product design, including lower level Archer Aviation models and detailed drawings identified on top level assembly models and drawing(s), and each cavity or tool serial number for products whose dimensions are controlled by the tool.
 FAI’s may be required on Supplier designs if specified on the Purchase Order.
 Archer Aviation FAI approval does not relieve the Supplier of the responsibility and/or liability for full compliance with all contract requirements.